Stanley Kubrick Archive

 The Stanley Kubrick Archive is held by the University of the Arts London in their Archives and Special Collection Centre at the London College of Communication.

+History

 The Archive opened in October 2007 and contains material collected and owned by the film director Stanley Kubrick (1928–1999).
 It was transferred from his home in 2007 through a gift by his family.
 It contains much of Kubrick's working material that was accumulated during his lifetime.

+Collection

 The collection spans Kubrick's career as a photographer for Look and as a film director.
 His films are: Fear and Desire, Killer's Kiss, The Killing, Paths of Glory, Spartacus, Lolita, Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, 2001: A Space Odyssey, A Clockwork Orange, Barry Lyndon, The Shining, Full Metal Jacket and Eyes Wide Shut.
-Kubrick also planned to make a number of other films two in particular were abandoned just before production, Napoleon and The Aryan Papers.
+Kubrick also planned to make a number of other films; two in particular were abandoned just before production, Napoleon and The Aryan Papers.
 He also played an important role in the conception of AI: Artificial Intelligence, although it was completed after his death by Steven Spielberg.